kite-sdk/kite-docs/introduction-to-datasets.md

 ## URIs

 Kite identifies datasets by URI.
 The URI you provide tells Kite how and where to store data.
-For example, a dataset created with the URI `dataset:hdfs:/user/cloudera/datasets/movies` is stored in the `user/cloudera/datasets/movies` directory in HDFS.
+For example, a dataset created with the URI `dataset:hdfs:/user/cloudera/datasets/movies` is stored in the `/user/cloudera/datasets/movies` directory in HDFS.

 URIs also define a name and namespace for your dataset.
 Kite uses these values when the underlying system has the same concept (for example, Hive).
-You can retrieve the names and namespaces for the valid datasets underneath the repository URI using the [`Datasets.list`][datasets-list] method.

 To ensure compatibility with Hive and other underlying systems, names and namespaces in URIs must be mode of alphanumeric characters or underscore (\_) and cannot start with a number.

 You can create datasets in Hive, HDFS, HBase, or as local files.
 There are several URI patterns available and additional options.
-See [Dataset and View URIs][dataset-and-view-uris].
+See [Dataset and View URIs][uris].

-[datasets-list]: {{site.baseurl}}/apidocs/org/kitesdk/data/Datasets.html#list(java.net.URI)
+[list]: {{site.baseurl}}/apidocs/org/kitesdk/data/Datasets.html#list(java.net.URI)
-[dataset-and-view-uris]:{{site.baseurl}}/URIs.html
+[uris]:{{site.baseurl}}/URIs.html

 ## Schemas